CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Under **Assign permissions to specific users or groups** click on **Assign permissions**.
 From here you can grant permissions to specific people so that only they can interact with the labeled content.

-1. In **Assign permissions** pane, add users or groups that will be assigned permissions to the labeled content.
+1. In the **Assign permissions** pane, add users or groups that will be assigned permissions to the labeled content.
 For now select **+ Add users or groups** and select the user or group for whom you want to assign the label.
 Select **Add**.

    ![](Images/img93.png)